Port Quin: Present day

-The harbour is surrounded by 3 local farms Roscarrock, Trevigo and Scarrabine all run by local families.
-Part of Port Quin and a few small fields around the hamlet are owned by the National Trust for Places of Historic Interest or Natural Beauty; the Trust rents out several of the stone cottages as self-catering holiday accommodation.
+The harbour is surrounded by three local farms Roscarrock, Trevigo and Scarrabine all run by local families.
+Part of Port Quin and a few small fields around the hamlet are owned by the National Trust; the Trust rents out several of the stone cottages as self-catering holiday accommodation.
 The South West Coast Path closely follows the coastline of the inlet.
 Port Quin is popular with walkers and kayakers and there is a small car park, which during the Summer season has a small mobile vintage cafe, on the lane which leads from Port Quin to the village of Trelights.
 There is a sea kayaking company based in the harbour called Cornish Coast adventures that runs tours between Easter and October and explores the old antimony mines and the local coastline.

 Television

 Various locations around Port Quin were used in the 1970s by the BBC for filming an adaptation of Winston Graham's Poldark novels.
 Quin House in Port Quin was used in the first series and Doyden Folly was portrayed as a gatehouse.
 Roscarrock and its environs were also widely used.
 In the following decade another adaptation of a classic novel based in Cornwall, Jamaica Inn, also included filming at Doyden Folly.

-In 2011 Doyden Castle was used as "Pentire Castle" in the ITV series Doc Martin.
+In 2011, Doyden Castle was used as Pentire Castle in the ITV series Doc Martin.